 ESG Factors in Investment Decisions

 Environmental, social, and governance (ESG) considerations are no longer optional, they are integral to the investment process.
-By 2025, Southeast Asia investors are expected to prioritize sustainable growth, healthy unit economics, and measurable ESG practices, as noted in the SEA Investor Focus 2025 insight.
+By 2025, Southeast Asia investors are expected to prioritize sustainable growth, healthy unit economics, and measurable ESG practices.
 Companies that embed ESG principles into their operations not only appeal to ethical investors but also position themselves favorably in competitive markets.
 This trend reflects a broader shift toward responsible investing, where profitability and sustainability go hand in hand.

 The Role of Tangible Metrics